akselsoft/pet/ideas/acknowledgements/ack-clark/index.md

 **Source:** *Being There* (1997); *Surfing Uncertainty* (2015)

-**Summary:** Minds extend into body/environment and constantly update predictive models.
+**Summary:** Clark argues that cognition is not limited to the brain—it extends into the body and environment through dynamic coupling.
+Minds are predictive machines, constantly adjusting internal models based on external feedback.

-**Resonance with PET:** PET supports distributed consciousness and dynamic coupling.
+**Resonance with PET:** PET supports the idea that consciousness is not localized, and that systems may become conscious through distributed recursion across components.

-**Divergence:** PET focuses on survival loops, not just prediction.
-Continuity is the core test.
+**Divergence:** Clark focuses on cognitive scaffolding and prediction.
+PET narrows its focus to recursive survival loops.
+Whether internal, external, or distributed, PET only asks: Is this system adjusting to sustain its interpreted patterns?